Skip to content

 Geometry patching

 Geometry patching is the trick that lets k4Bench add or remove detectors without ever touching the original XML.
-It lives in k4bench.geometry.patcher and k4bench.geometry.scanner.
+It lives in k4bench.geometry.patcher and k4bench.geometry.index.

 Purpose